Hhenry443/IP-Camera/README.md

 `python capture_and_send.py -i 5 -sd "/home/pi/images" -ma "user@192.168.1.100" -rd "~/received_images/"`

 This will capture images every 5 seconds, save them in /home/pi/images, and send them to the remote Mac's ~/received_images/ directory.
+## Setting Up SSH Key-Based Authentication
+To avoid being prompted for your password each time the script transfers an image via SCP, you can set up SSH key-based authentication.
+Follow the steps below to configure it:

+### 1.  **Generate SSH Key Pair on Your Local Machine**

+To generate an SSH key pair for passwordless login:

+1. Open a terminal on your local machine (Raspberry Pi, or the system running the script) and type the following command:

+    `ssh-keygen -t rsa -b 4096`

+2. When prompted to "Enter file in which to save the key," press  `Enter`  to save it to the default location (`~/.ssh/id_rsa`).

+3. When prompted for a passphrase, either enter a passphrase (for extra security) or press  `Enter`  to skip it.

+### 2.  **Copy the Public Key to Your Remote Mac**

+To copy your public key to the remote Mac (where the images will be transferred):

+1. Use the  `ssh-copy-id`  command to copy your public key.
+Replace  `user@mac_ip`  with your Mac's username and IP address:

+    `ssh-copy-id user@mac_ip`

+2. You may be prompted for your Mac's password.
+Enter it once, and after this step, you won't need to enter it again for future SCP transfers.

+### 3.  **Test SSH Connection**

+To ensure that key-based authentication works, test the SSH connection:

+1. Run the following command:

+    `ssh user@mac_ip`

+2. If everything is set up correctly, it should log you in without asking for your password.

+### Note:

+Ensure you  **do not**  run the script with  `sudo`  unless necessary, as  `sudo`  uses the root user, which may not have access to your SSH keys.
+Run the script normally:

+`python3 main.py`